chocolacula/easy_reflection_cpp/readme/installation.md

 statically to make distribution easier and provide precompiled binary [releases](https://github.com/chocolacula/easy_reflection_cpp/releases).

 First of all you should decide is this option suitable for you or you need build the generator manually.
-If you chose manual option, don't rush and update `llvm` and other submodules first:
+If you chose manual option, don't rush and update `llvm` with other submodules first:

 ```bash
 git submodule update --init --recursive
 ```
+Then configure and build generator, CMake build and link everything for you.

 > **Note:** If you faced errors like `stddef.h` or `stdarg.h` not found, check include folders, perhaps you need few symlinks.
 It's quite old problem and easy to google.
 Do not ignore them, it would lead to analysis errors e.g. missed template parents of an analyzed class.

 ### Docker